jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 test_above_limit_wrong_pin_enough_cash
 *********************************************************************************

-The :ref:`truth table` for if the :red:`wrong PIN` is entered and there is :green:`enough cash` in the account, is
+The :ref:`truth table` for if the :red:`wrong PIN` is entered AND there is :green:`enough cash` in the account, is

 ==================  ======================= ======================  ==================
-PIN                 money                   daily limit             withdrawal
+PIN                 cash                   daily limit             withdrawal
 ==================  ======================= ======================  ==================
 :red:`wrong PIN`    :green:`enough cash`   :green:`above limit`    :red:`DENIED`
 :red:`wrong PIN`    :green:`enough cash`   :red:`NOT above limit`  :red:`DENIED`